Who are these people in the funny clothes, you ask?

 The Little Rock area is the Barony of Small Gray Bear.
 A Barony is a large group, but smaller than a Kingdom.
 We cover Little Rock, Pine Bluff, Jacksonville, and surrounding areas.

-There are also Shires within the SCA.
-A Shire is a separate group with a Kingdom that is smaller than a Barony, but has enough members to support it’s self.
-There are several shires in Arkansas.
-They are Lagerdamm (Conway), Smythkepe (Fort Smith), Coille Fhionnabhann (Searcy), and Pilgrims Fount (Hot Springs).
+There are also Provinces and Shires within the SCA.
+A Province or Shire is a separate group with a Kingdom that is smaller than a Barony, but has enough members to support it’s self.
+There is one Province and several shires in Arkansas.
+They are Province of Lagerdamm (Conway), and Shires of Smythkepe (Fort Smith), Coille Fhionnabhann (Searcy), and Pilgrims Fount (Hot Springs).

 Who are the people in the crowns?